platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference/_index.md

 {{% note %}}

-Upsun guarantees optimal user experience with the specific [set of packages](/create-apps/app-reference/composable-image.md#stack) it supports.
+{{% vendor/name %}} guarantees optimal user experience with the specific [set of packages](/create-apps/app-reference/composable-image.md#supported-nix-packages) it supports.
 You can use any other package available from the [Nix Packages collection](https://search.nixos.org/), including unstable ones, but NixOs is reponsible for their support.